 Essays: The questions start rolling out in the middle of June, so now it’s crunch time.
 Ideally, you will set yourself internal deadlines and get the schools done one by one, all before the first deadlines in September and October.
 Yes, you have 2 months or more until the deadlines hit, but you’re gonna need all the time you can get to draft, review, edit and edit again.
 You never know what’s gonna pop up at work or in life that could set you back, so give yourself TIME.

 Keep in mind, this is an IDEAL timeline.
-We know it’s not gonna work for everyone, but it’s something to aim for.
+We know it’s not gonna work for everyone, because you’re all going to make decisions about your futures at various points in the year.
+This is something to aim for.
 A basic framework for YOU to make your own.
-At the end of the day, the key is to give yourself as much time a possible and to set mini-goals for yourself along the way.
-Good luck!
+At the end of the day, the key is to give yourself as much time as possible and to set mini-goals for yourself along the way.